 Prosphora Baker: Bake prosphora, the bread used for communion.
 Make sure prosphora is delivered for Liturgy in a timely manner.
 Training is needed to properly and prayerfully bake the prosphora.

 Reader: Read appointed scriptures and other texts according to the Liturgical calendar under the direction of the clergy during church services.

 Usher: Greet people as they enter the church for Liturgy; pass out Sunday bulletins; help direct the movement of people for communion, processions and blessing lines; take up offering; help keep order and propriety during services; assist people in need.

-Temple Flower Decorations: Assist in acquiring and arranging flowers in the temple for major feasts and other times flowers are needed during church services.
+Temple Flower Decorations: Assist in acquiring and arranging flowers in the temple for major feasts and other times flowers are needed to beautify the temple and adorn icons.

 Homeless Meals: Help provide meals for the Hulen Homeless Shelter.
-Prepare and deliver meals to the shelter and serve meals to shelter residents.
-Return to church and help with cleaning.
-Currently meals are served twice a month on Saturday mornings.
+Prepare and serve meals to shelter residents.
+Currently meals are served each Saturday morning.
 Meal prep is 5:00am and we serve the meal at 6am.

 Orthodox Christians for Life: Participate in Walk for Life; attend pro-life events; assist pro-life organizations; engage in political activity designed to abolish legalized abortion.

 Prayer Ministry: Receive prayer requests from the prayer ministry leader and lift the requests up in prayer.